A guide to sequence shots in film.

 One of the more popular shot sequences is called the Five-Shot.
 Let’s dive into how one might progress in an actual film shoot.
 Start by picturing a scene with a young girl intently drawing a picture:

 - Begin with a close-up of her hands as she works on her art.

 - Use a tracking shot to move up to her face, showing her concentrating.

 - Take a medium shot capturing the girl and her immediate surroundings.

 - Add a point-of-view shot, maybe from over her shoulder.

-- The final shot in the sequence could be a birds-eye view or another creative position.
+- Make the fifth shot a wide angle with a birds-eye view or other creative position.

 The benefit of the five-shot sequence?
 This back-to-back shooting technique helps you build well-constructed yet complex, multi-part scenes that move your story forward with revealing character clues.

 When you make a film or video, a storyboard can be a very helpful roadmap through the actual production process.
 By laying out your sequence shots on the storyboard, you’ll know which you need to create and how to create them, so you have the best footage to work with in post-production editing.

 Beyond giving you a more organized plan to follow, a shot-by-shot storyboard can help keep filming errors to a minimum, saving you time which would otherwise have gone into reworking, replanning, and general hairpulling.
 Specifically, when you layout a shot sequence on a storyboard you’ll be able to conveniently see where your scenes, shots, and frames have unity and where they don’t.
 Plus, you’ll be able to get in there and reorder them before your cameraperson (if that isn’t you) snaps the slate and yells “Action.”